gabastil/LabKeySchemaToMetadataConverter/README.md

 Converts text file annotation schemas into metadata JSON files useable by LabKey Software

 ## Instructions for Converting Files
-This manual assumes the user is using Windows and is familiar with navigating in a command prompt.
+This manual assumes the user is using Windows and is familiar with navigating through directories in a command prompt.
-Here is a [command prompt tutorial](https://www.computerhope.com/issues/chusedos.htm "Computer Hope Command Line Guide") for reference.
+Here is a [command prompt tutorial](https://www.computerhope.com/issues/chusedos.htm "Computer Hope Command Line Guide") and [another one just about navigation](http://www.pcstats.com/articleview.cfm?articleid=1723&page=3) for reference.

 ### Setup